What to Harvest in July UK: Vegetables, Fruit & Herbs Ready to Pick

 Beetroot is a useful July harvest from spring sowings.

-The leaves are edible too.
-Just avoid stripping the plant heavily if you still want the root to size up.
+The leaves are edible too, but avoid stripping the plant heavily if you still want the root to size up.

 Carrots